docker/docker-birthday-3/tutorial.md

 <a id="pushimages"></a>
 #### 3.2.5 Push images to Docker Hub

-Push the images to Docker hub.
+Push the images to Docker Hub.
 Remember, you must have run `docker login` before you can push.

 ```
 $ docker push <YOUR_DOCKER_ID>/votingapp_voting-app